andrewlintz/github-cheatsheet/README.md

   - cd .. = navigate up in hierachy
   - ls = shortlisting
   - More commands found here = https://github.com/0nn0/ter)minal-mac-cheatsheet
-<br> </br>

-<strong>Common Commands</strong>

-$git clone [URL]
-  - makes a copy of the remote repo locally

-$git pull
-  - pull will take anything from the remote repo and add it to your local repo.

-$git status
-  - shows the difference between the local repo & the remote

-$git add [file name]
-  - queues that file to be ready to be committed to the remote repo.
-$git add .
-  - queues everything in the directory to be commited
-$git add -A
-  - queues all

-$git commit -m "[your commit message]"
-  - means you are locking it it, it is committing to the change, and ready into what will be pushed, -m is the message.

-$git push
-  - going to take anything committed locally and add it to the remote repo.

 <br>

 <strong>Pushing up an existing local repo to a new github repo</strong>

 $ git init